 Bard Cappella Academic Award for Applied Literacy

-This award is given to SUNY Buffalo State English Education, Literature, and Writing students to support and encourage meaningful student-run projects that improve the literacy development of young people across our region and throughout the world.
+This award is given to SUNY Buffalo State English Education students to support and encourage meaningful student-run projects that improve the literacy development of young people across our region and throughout the world.
 Potential applicants for this award are strongly advised to consult with a member of the faculty in preparing their application.
 To apply for this award, students submit a written description of their project along with the name of a faculty reference.
 Applicants may be asked to interview with the Awards committee.

 Candidates for this scholarship must be a full-time, undergraduate students at Buffalo State with a declared major in English Department, Communication Department or Television and Film ARts Program.
 You must have completed at least 45 semester hours at BSC, with an overall GPA of 3.0 or higher.
 The application process includes an essay on life goals, writing samples, and a letter of endorsement from a faculty member in your department.
 The scholarship is awarded annually in the spring semester.
 Spring semester disbursement.

 The English Department offers several graduation awards for both undergraduate and graduate students, as well a number of department awards that recognize excellence in a variety of ways.
 For graduation awards, the English Department gives the following Awards:

 Excellence in English (BA)